OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 The model discloses sensitive training data or is abused to do so.

 ### 2.2.1.
 Sensitive data output from model
-The output of the model may contain sensitive data from the training set, for example a large language model generating output including personal data that was part of its training set.
-Furthermore, generative AI can ouput other types of sensitive data, such as copyrighted text or images.
+The output of the model may contain sensitive data from the training set, for example a large language model(GenAI) generating output including personal data that was part of its training set.
+Furthermore, GenAI can ouput other types of sensitive data, such as copyrighted text or images.
 The disclosure is caused by an unintentional fault, either through normal use or through provocation by an attacker using the system.

 **Controls specific for sensitive data output from model:**
 * Assess the risk of this happening and when necessary experiment to provoke this.